 New Orleans is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
 With a population of 369,749 people and 195 associated neighborhoods, New Orleans is the largest community in Louisiana.
-New Orleans has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in New Orleans was built prior to World War II, making it one of the older and more historic cities in the country.

 New Orleans real estate is some of the most expensive in Louisiana, although New Orleans house values don't compare to the most expensive real estate in the U.S.